cvwc-devops/knowledge-base/MariaDB/mariadb_installation_blog_post.md

-# MariaDB Installation on Mac, AWS, Azure, Google Cloud, and Linux — With Practical Examples
+# MariaDB Installation on Mac, AWS, Azure, Google Cloud, and Linux

 **Install MariaDB anywhere.
 Run it like you mean it.**